erwinvanlun/conscious-future/README.md

 ## Test Driven Development

 ### Storybook
+Per library or app, you'll need to create a storybook configuration with this command:

+> `nx g @nx/storybook:configuration project-name`

 Generate stories for all components in a project:
 > `nx g @nx/angular:stories project-name`

 Run storybook for project:
 > `nx run project-name:storybook`

+### Issue

+--skip-nx-cache: add this especially when you're playing around with nx settings.